 What you need to know about NHI, FUE, Long Haired FUE, Neograft and The ARTAS® Robotic System

-- We have been doing FUE longer than any medical group in the world, as we invented it
+- We have been doing FUE longer than any medical group in the world, as we invented it, starting the initial work in 1995.

-- We invented the two most significant components of the Artas® Robot long before the Artas® came to market and it was incorporated into the Artas® Robot
+- We invented the two most significant components of the Artas® Robot long before the Artas® in 1998, and received two U.S. patents on it in 2006

 - The Keys to a successful FUE are: